mdn/temp-processes/issues.md

 - Minor issue — This is a type of improvement issue that can make the existing content better but does not affect learning or only has a minor effect on learning.
 Examples include typos, bad grammar, a broken link, a small amount of out-of-date information or badly-written prose, or a code snippet that doesn't work.
   - Labels: `p3` (no visibility when the issue will be addressed)

-In general, critical issues should be fixed immediately and are most likely handled by MDN staff and peers.
+In general, critical issues should be fixed immediately and are most likely handled by MDN Web Docs staff and peers.

 #### Add helpful information